 Three Minute Thesis (3MT®)

 Three Minute Thesis (3MT®) is a research communication competition.
 Graduate students present their thesis in just three minutes to a non-specialist audience.
-The challenge is to present complex research material in an engaging, compelling way, using appropriate language and only one static PowerPoint slide.
+The challenge is to present complex research material in an engaging, compelling way, using accessible language and only one static PowerPoint slide.

 3MT® is an excellent opportunity to gain practical experience communicating your research and to network across disciplines.